atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-warehouse-implementation.md

 	,ur.name as role_name
 	,ur.rollup_description as role_rollup
 FROM
-	salesforce.user as u left join
+	salesforce.user as u
-	salesforce.user_role as ur on u.user_role_id = ur.id;
+	left join salesforce.user_role as ur on u.user_role_id = ur.id;
 ```

 If we go back to the example first introduced in the [Why Build a Data Warehouse](https://dataschool.com/data-governance/why-build-a-data-warehouse/) article we can walk through all of the transformations described in one SQL query.
 So let’s look at that messy table with all of the hard to understand/query fields.

 ![Issues with Data Lake data](/assets/images/LakeTableIssues.png "Data Lake Table")

-We then want to make all of the following changes to that data:
+We then want to make all of the following changes:

 ![Fixing data for Warehouse](/assets/images/WarehouseTableFixes.png "Data Warehouse Table")